TAPS Working Group

 determine the selection of paths or protocols, protocols but can be used by

-an implementation during connection establishment.
+an implementation during connection Connection establishment.
 Connection

 Properties are specified on a Preconnection prior to Connection establishment,